nearform/nscale/README.md

 groups
 ```

 You should see that your user is included in the docker group.
-If this is not apparent you may need to close your current termial session and login again.
+If this is not apparent you may need to close your current terminal session and login again.

 __IMPORTANT!!!! nscale will not function correctly unless the group permissions are set as above__